 One of the things that makes the Electric Palace such a great place to visit is our fabulous, dedicated volunteer team.

-So, who are the people who welcome you when you head up the stairs to the cinema?
+So, who are the people who welcome you to the cinema?
 Find out in our Meet the Volunteers series...

 Name: Glenys Jacques